Category: Resources

 What if I just want to learn for fun?

 There are various free online courses designed to introduce weekend hobbyists to the world of paleontology and dinosaurs.
 Platforms like Coursera, Classcentral and the Museum of Natural History offer free online courses that range from simple presentations to more detailed programs designed to supplement actual classes.
-Doing online classes isn’t always easy, so follow these excellent study tips from Lerna Courses to help you get through.
+Doing online classes isn’t always easy, so follow these excellent study strategies from Lerna Courses to help you get through.

 For example, the University of Alberta offers multiple online courses on paleontology, including an online course on ancient marine reptiles, theropod dinosaurs, and the origin of birds.
 Leiden University offers “Evolution Today”, an introduction to evolution that takes just two hours to complete.
 The Museum of Natural History also offers “Evolution: A Course for Educators” that introduces learners to evolutionary relationships, population and artificial selection.